hypercerts-org/hypercerts/docs/docs/index.md

 ---

 # Start here
-## What is a hypercert?

-> *Hypercerts are a tool to build scalable retrospective reward systems for impact.*

-Hypercerts are implemented as a new token standard for tracking and rewarding positive impact.
+### Hypercerts are a new token standard for tracking and rewarding positive impact.

 Each hypercert represents a unique impact claim capturing the following information:
 - a scope of work and its corresponding scope of impact
 - a set of time frames for both the work and its impact
 - a set of contributors – the organization or people behind the work